inset777/ShadowTrace/README.md

 # FiveMCCChecker – INSETCHECKER

-**INSETCHECKER** is a safe, evidence-based forensic correlation tool for Windows systems.
+**ShadowTrace** is a safe, evidence-based forensic correlation tool for Windows systems.
 It reconstructs execution history, inventories files, and identifies suspicious patterns in a transparent, non-invasive, and legal manner.
 This tool is intended for administrative auditing and forensic analysis only.
 I updated my old version from 2024 and published it